pkibbey/pkibbey.github.io/src/content/projects/mixing-music.md

 ---
-title: 'Music Therapy'
+title: Digital Sound
-subtitle: 'Finding Peace in Mixing'
+subtitle: Finding Peace in Mixing
 description: >-
   How mixing music with Ableton became a therapeutic escape, blending technical precision with creative expression.